leddoo/sti/main.md

     - cell & unck docs.
         - why we have them, what they're for.
         - how to use them correctly.
-    - simplify key:
-        - only from/to usize.
-        - don't make ZERO/MAX pub on impl.
     - update readme.
     - push to crates.io.
     - remove manual vec?